Sendo is thankfully more than Instagram hype

 Sendo serves two nigiri at once

-Very similar to neighborhood sushiya in Japan, including two of my under-the-radar favourites in Tokyo and Osaka.
+Reminds me of two under-the-radar favourites in Tokyo and Osaka.
 It’s smart operationally – the meal moves quicker.
 And don’t worry, there’s gari to cleanse between chomps (are you reading this, Omakase Room by Mitsu?).

-If you look at the pictures below, you’ll see the pattern – for the most part, the pairings seem to follow a stronger/leader tasting model (I’d love a better name for this, but I’m currently rocking a 344 degree fever and I don’t even know what planet I’m on).
+If you look at the pictures below, you’ll see a general pattern.
+Stronger on the left, leaner on the right.
+(I’d love a better name for this, but I’m currently rocking a 344 degree fever and I don’t even know what planet I’m on).

 2: Masu (Ocean Trout) and 3: Sea bass (suzuki)